Damjan Rudež: NBA

 On 11 July 2014, Rudež signed a three-year deal with the Indiana Pacers.
 During 2014–15 NBA season, Rudež led all rookies in three-point field goal percentage.

 On 12 July 2015, Rudež was traded to the Minnesota Timberwolves in exchange for Chase Budinger.
 On 27 June 2016, the Timberwolves declined the $1.2 million team option on Rudež's contract for the 2016–17 season, making him an unrestricted free agent.

 On 8 September 2016, Rudež signed with the Orlando Magic.
 On 7 September 2017, he re-signed with the Magic.
 On 13 October 2017, he was waived by the Magic.

 Return to Europe

 On 26 October 2017, Rudež signed a three-month contract with Spanish club Valencia Basket.
 Following the expiration of his contract, on 29 January 2018, he parted ways with Valencia.
 On 16 July 2018, Rudež signed a one-year contract with Spanish club UCAM Murcia.

 Eventough he had several offers, Rudež made the choice to stay home during the 2019–2020 season to take care of his baby.
 He planned to return in March, April or May, but the coronavirus made a return impossible.

 On 27 June 2020, Rudež signed with Donar in the Netherlands.
 His brother Ivan had signed before as head coach.
-He averaged 7.9 points, 4 rebounds and 3 assiststs in the Dutch Basketball League.
+He averaged 7.9 points, 4 rebounds and 3 assists in the Dutch Basketball League.

 In November, 2021, Rudež announced his retirement from playing basketball and his intention to remain professionally in the sport.